Variable renewable energy: Economic impacts of variability

 In many countries for many types of variable renewable energy, from time to time the government invites companies to tender sealed bids to construct a certain capacity of solar power to connect to certain electricity substations.
 By accepting the lowest bid the government commits to buy at that price per kWh for a fixed number of years, or up to a certain total amount of power.
 This provides certainty for investors against highly volatile wholesale electricity prices.
 However they may still risk exchange rate volatility if they borrowed in foreign currency.

-Regulation and grid planning
+Examples by country

-Britain
+Great Britain

 The operator of the British electricity system has said that it will be capable of operating zero-carbon by 2025, whenever there is enough renewable generation, and may be carbon negative by 2033.
 The company, National Grid Electricity System Operator, states that new products and services will help reduce the overall cost of operating the system.

+Germany

+In countries with a considerable amount of renewable energy, solar energy causes price drops around noon every day.
+PV production follows the higher demand during these hours.
+The images below show two weeks in 2022 in Germany, where renewable energy has a share of over 40%.
+Prices also drop every night and weekend due to low demand.
+In hours without PV and wind power, electricity prices rise.
+This can lead to demand side adjustments.
+While industry is dependent on the hourly prices, most private households still pay a fixed tariff.
+With smart meters, private consumers can also be motivated i.e. to load an electric car when enough renewable energy is available and prices are cheap.

+Steerable flexibility in electricity production is essential to back up variable energy sources.
+The German example shows that pumped hydro storage, gas plants and hard coal jump in fast.
+Lignite varies on a daily basis.
+Nuclear power and biomass can theoretically adjust to a certain extent.
+However, in this case incentives still seem not be high enough.